PietPtr/Ex-PART/docs/programming.md

 ## Metric Analysis

 All the tools Ex-PART runs to obtain results emit outputs and errors that may be valuable for debugging and evaluating a design.
 Since these are spread all over the place, a script gathering these metrics is available in the root directory: `analyze.py`.
-Simply run it with the name of an Ex-PART output directory as its argument and it will search all available logs for metrics.
-If it can't find any it will print it as a dash.
+Simply run it with the name of an Ex-PART output directory as its argument and it will search all available logs for metrics like LUT/FF usage, maximum frequency, and runtimes.
+If it can't find a metric it will print it as a dash.
 If hierarchic and monolithic output folders are available it will print the metrics in a table to easily compare them.
 Just as the visualiser, this script can be run on directories in the `builds/` directory to gain insights into resources used by components.

 ## The Output Directory

 A ton of information is available in the output directory, all the logs, intermediate files, simulation files, etc. If anything goes wrong, do look at those files as some errors may have ended up only there and not in the output of Ex-PART.

 # Thorough Explanation of a basic Ex-PART program

 In this chapter we will walk through the collatz example (`examples/collatz/`).
 This file describes a piece of hardware that keeps a number in a 16 bit register, and applies the rules of the [Collatz conjecture](https://en.wikipedia.org/wiki/Collatz_conjecture), i.e. if the number in the register is even it is divided by two, and if it is odd it is multiplied by three and one is added to it.